When you buy a residential property in NSW there is a five business-day cooling-off period after you exchange sale contracts.

 In general, they only apply when:

-1. there are a defined number of ‘clear business days’ after the contract is signed.
+- There are a defined number of ‘clear business days’ after the contract is signed

-2. there is a private sale, not an auction;
+- There is a private sale, not an auction

-3. it is domestic property, it does not apply to a commercial property or a farm.
+- It is domestic property, it does not apply to a commercial property or a farm

 These days begin at midnight of the day you signed the Contract of Sale or Contract Note, it includes business days only, it does not include a Saturday, Sunday or public holiday.